-To find a good inspector, ask friends as well as your real estate agent for recommendations, examine each inspector's sample reports, and make sure the inspector is licensed (if that's required in your state) and is a member of the American Society of Home Inspectors or ASHI (www.ashi.org).
-Expect to pay several hundred dollars; the price will depend on the size, location, age, and type of your home, and the level of detail you want to see in the report.
+To find a good inspector, ask friends as well as your real estate agent for recommendations, examine each inspector's sample reports, and make sure the inspector is licensed (if that's required in your state) and is a member of the American Society of Home Inspectors or ASHI.
+Also see Getting a Home Inspection for advice on choosing a home inspector.

-With this information, the home inspector will prepare a written report (unless you've arranged for a less expensive oral report), and may make repair recommendations.
-If the report gives your house an A grade (or something close to it), you can hand copies of the report to buyers, to show them what great shape the place is in.
+With this information, the home inspector will prepare a written report (unless you've arranged for a less expensive oral report), and might make repair recommendations.
+If the report gives your house a relatively clean bill of heath, you can hand copies of the report to buyers, to show them what great shape the place is in.
 They might still want their own inspection, but this will help enhance their confidence in going through with the purchase.

 Once you have the inspector's report, you have two basic choices: Make the repairs or lower the sale price.

 The law in most states requires formal disclosure of known problems, but if you've remedied the problems, you've shortened the list considerably.
 (Of course, if you don't fix the problem, you still have to disclose, as discussed below and in Required Disclosures When Selling U.S. Real Estate.)

 You can then tell prospective buyers that the repair issues exist and were accounted for in the sale price.
 If a buyer says to you, "I'll pay $10,000 less because there are pieces of defective siding," you can comfortably respond, "I knew about the siding when I researched the price.
-It's already factored into the market value of the property.
+It's factored into the market value of the property.
 It should cost about $2,500 to replace those few pieces, and I listed the house at $3,000 below market value to compensate for that and for any inconvenience to the buyer."

 In most states, sellers have a duty to disclose known defects to prospective buyers.
-If you fix the problems identified in an inspector's report, there's nothing to disclose.
-But if you don’t, you’re now under a legal duty to let the buyer know about the problems.
-This can be frustrating if you uncover a small problem, or the inspector finds something seriously wrong that you had no inkling of.
+If you fix the problems identified in an inspector's report, there's nothing to disclose (unless the form asks for the history of certain issues).

-At best, the house would appear to be worth less than the price tag you put on it, and at worst, you'd look like you'd been hiding something.
-And many state disclosure laws assess strict penalties against sellers who fail to disclose know defects.
+At best, the house would appear to be worth less than the price tag you put on it.
+At worst, you'd look like you'd been hiding something.
+Also, many state disclosure laws assess strict penalties against sellers who fail to disclose know defects.